MarcSerraPeralta/bp_osd/README.md

 # bp_osd: Belief propagation with ordered statistics decoding post-processing

+> [!WARNING]
+> This repo is no longer mantained.
+The functionality has been moved to `https://github.com/MarcSerraPeralta/dem-decoders`.

 This is a wrapper for the `ldpc.bposd_decoder` to work with `stim`.

 Example of usage: